 One of the 37 species of mammals is the beautiful Iberian Lynx considered the world’s most endangered wild cat.
 At the moment there are some 170 animals living in 2 isolated reproductive populations in Andalusia.

-Donana is also the habitat of the endangered Spanish Imperial Eagle, there are only 10 pairs that live here.
-Their lifespan is normally around 16 years but is known that some birds became more than 30 years old.
+Donana is also the habitat of the endangered Spanish Imperial Eagle.
+There are only 10 pairs that live here.
+Their lifespan is normally around 16 years, but it is known that some birds became more than 30 years old.
 Their wingspan of up to 2 meters makes them impressive indeed.
 They are legally protected in Spain and dangerous electricity towers have been modified.
 Recently 2 pairs of Imperial Eagles were reintroduced to Portugal.

 A visit to this park is highly recommended and do not forget your binoculars.
 The park has some 100.000 protected hectares where many species find protection.

 Have a look at these 2 interesting videos on the Iberian Lynx.

 Illegal Wells, a danger for the Donana Park

 There is a big problem which threatens Donana, more than 300 illegal wells will be shut down as their use is draining the wetlands dry.
 Even legal wells will be shut down as the situation is more than serious.
 Of course, this will not happen all at once, it forms part of a 15-year plan to recover the water levels of the aquifer, but it will take between 30 to 60 years to completely recover from this overexploitation.

 The book by author Martin Jacoby describes the principal places to visit.
 You will take a trip to the interior of the park where you will see interesting birds, mammals, plants and landscape features.
 A beautiful day in the largest conservation area in Europe.
 A delight for the whole family.